Q-Fly: An Optical Interconnect for Modular Quantum Computers: Projected Performance of the Q-Fly

-Fig. ~\ref{fig:result_evaluation} compares the estimated performance of Q-fly networks shown in Tab.~\ref{table:config_simulation}.
-Note that all links have the same quantum communication capacity.
-Note that because the absolute execution time is technology-dependent, we stick to the relative comparison and renormalize all execution times to the monolithic case.
 The graph shows that the performance depends largely on the network topology.
 Experiment \#1 shows use of multi-hop routing and effects of contention for inter-group links.
-Due to the 1.4dB GroupLoss(k=4), round time is 1.3x slower, but with achieved concurrency, overall performance improves.
-The best case is Experiment \#6, consisting of 17 groups, each holding a switch with radix of 16 and 8 end nodes, and each end node holds only one logical data qubit.
-This setting also gives very high concurrency (up to 40 connections active) and always uses single-hop paths.
-It is the highest performing configuration but requires the largest number of fibers and switch ports.
-This pattern is the fastest because the competing resources to execute multiple lattice surgeries in parallel are avoided thanks to the non-blocking switch design, and all CNOT gates can be executed in parallel unless the same logical qubits are used in the CNOT gates simultaneously.
+Due to the 1.4 dB GroupLoss(k=4), the time for one round is 1.3x slower, but with achieved concurrency, overall performance improves.
+The best case is Experiment \#6, consisting of 17 groups, each comprising a switch with radix of 16 and 8 end nodes, where each end node holds only one logical data qubit.
+This setting also gives high concurrency, with up to 40 simultaneously active connections, but requires the largest number of fibers and switch ports among our SPHD configurations.
+This pattern is the fastest because the competition for resources to execute multiple lattice surgeries in parallel is avoided thanks to the non-blocking switch design, and all CNOT gates can be executed in parallel unless the same logical qubits are used in the CNOT gates simultaneously.

+The DPHD variant provide no sustainable advantage over the simpler, cheaper SPHD, due to the higher group switch loss.
+DPFD, by avoiding some switches, provides the highest performance, not far off of monolithic designs, but at significant additional hardware cost.